Yo-kai Watch 4

 is an action role-playing video game developed and published by Level-5 for the Nintendo Switch.
-As indicated by the name, it is the fourth game of the main series of Yo-kai Watch video games; unlike the preceding Yo-kai Watch 3, 4 was initially released only as a single version in Japan in June 2019.
-An enhanced version titled Yo-kai Watch 4++ was released for the Switch and PlayStation 4 in Japan in December 2019.
-Its full name is "Yo-kai Watch 4: We're Looking Up At The Same Sky", translated from "妖怪ウォッチ4: ぼくらは同じ空を見上げている".
+It is the fourth installment in the main series of Yo-kai Watch video games.
+Unlike the preceding Yo-kai Watch 3, this was initially released only as a single version in Japan in June 2019.
+An enhanced version titled was released for the Switch and PlayStation 4 in Japan in December 2019.

 As with the other games in the series, the protagonist possesses the eponymous Yo-kai Watch, a device that allows them to see, befriend, and summon creatures called Yo-kai.
 Yo-kai Watch 4 is set in three distinct time periods.
-Characters from the first three games, including Keita Amano and Fumika Kodama, are in one time period.
-Another time period is set 30 years after the other main series games, using playable characters that were introduced in the Yo-kai Watch Shadowside: Oni-ō no Fukkatsu film, including Natsume Amano, the daughter of Keita and Fumika.
-The final time period is set in the 1960s, approximately 30 years prior to the other games, with characters from the Yo-kai Watch: Forever Friends movie, including Shin Shimomachi.
+Characters from the first three main video games, including Keita "Keta" Amano and Fumika "Fumi-chan" Kodama, are in one time period.
+Another time period is set 30 years after the first three main video games, using characters from Yo-kai Watch Shadowside: Oni-ō no Fukkatsu and Yo-kai Watch Shadowside, including Natsume Amano, the daughter of Keita and Fumika.
+The final time period is set in the 1960s, approximately 60 years prior to the first three main video games, with characters from Yo-kai Watch: Forever Friends, including Shin Shimomachi.